 If you want your bot to follow up with your job applicants, you'll find all information and settings that you need in your Facebook Page's Inbox.

-Go to "Automated Responses" and then click "Messenger".
+Go to "Automated Responses" and then click "Messenger."
 You'll see a "Communicate about your jobs" section there.
 Within this section, you can turn on the "Application received" option.

 The text message you define here is what will be sent to the person who submits an application to one of your job postings on Facebook.
-Keep that in mind when you're crafting the contents of the message - make sure that it's personalised, short, and related to the job posting.
+Keep that in mind when you're crafting the contents of the message - make sure that it's personalized, short, and related to the job posting.

 You can also add an image or a video to your message if you wish to make it more interactive.
 This is a great place to showcase the spirit of your team and company values, or set expectations for further steps in the selection process.

 In the end, you can also add a button - use this wisely.
 Think about what's the action you want your candidate to complete.
 Should they visit your website to check out the latest news?
 Do you want them to leave you additional information to show their commitment and allow you to learn more about them?
 Or perhaps you just want to make sure you have them as a subscriber in your bot, so that you can follow up with them for further opportunities.